-A report from Employment and Social Development Canada* shares that many respondents from the business community had largely positive feedback with respect to the impact of newcomers on their organizations/workforces and noted that:
+A report from Employment and Social Development Canada1 shares that many respondents from the business community had largely positive feedback with respect to the impact of newcomers on their organizations/workforces and noted that:

 Strategies for supporting newcomers

 Supporting the success of all employees requires understanding their unique challenges and needs.
-With newcomers, their challenges could include:
+Some challenges for newcomers include:

 - Language competency (in particular, occupation-specific language)

 - Different processes, preferences and norms